praveenjatta/deckofcards/README.md

 ## <a name="2"></a> Test Scenario's

 ### <a name="2-1"></a>TC_01
-Create a New Deck of Cards and Validate
+Create a New Deck of Cards and Validated the below

 i) Validate the Success Status & Shuffle Status